JCR-UK

 Rabbi Jeremy Rosten

-Rev. R. Rosten
+Rev. Richard Rosten

 Chazan Alter Roth

 Chazan Roth, a Holocaust survivor originally from Czechoslovakia and a trained shochet, served as part time chazan of the Edgware Adath Yisroel Congregation from 1955 until he resigned in 1969.
 He is remembered as a man of great piety, a fiery temper, and a strong bass-baritone voice.
-(Jewish Chronicle report, 31 October 1969, History of the Edgware Adath Yisroel Congregation on its website.)
+(JC report, 31 October 1969, History of the Edgware Adath Yisroel Congregation on its website.)

 Rabbi Jakob Roth